orcasound/orcasite/CONTRIBUTING.md

 ### General workflow
 We recommend following these steps if you'd like to contribute to the repo.

-0. Check out the [Trello board](https://trello.com/b/wBg0qhss/orcasound-roadmap) for an overview of features we're considering
+0. Check out the [Trello board](https://trello.com/b/hRFh7Sc1/orcasite-development) for an overview of features being worked on.
+    - This [public roadmap](https://trello.com/b/wBg0qhss/orcasound-roadmap) has a higher level view.
 1. Fork the Orcasite repo
 2. Develop on master with feature flags (using ENV variables as found in `/assets/webpack.config.js` for frontend)
   	- See [this article](https://devops.com/feature-branching-vs-feature-flags-whats-right-tool-job/) for reasoning